nanoframework/nanoFramework.IoT.Device/devices/Max7219/README.md

 ### Accessing the MAX7219 via SPI

-The Raspberry Pi has support for SPI.
-You need to [enable the SPI interface on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/08/enabling-the-spi-interface-on-the-raspberry-pi/) since it is not enabled by default.
+The MCU has support for SPI.

 ```csharp
 var connectionSettings = new SpiConnectionSettings(1, 42)